The Howard Stern Show: 1995–1999: Selena, Canada, and Columbine controversies

 The show aired on Canadian airwaves for the first time on September 2, 1997, to CHOM in Montreal and CILQ in Toronto.
 Stern's comments about French people and their language caused a rift with some listeners.
-"There is something about the language that turns you into a pussy-assed jack off.
-Anybody who speaks French is a scum bag.
+"There is something about the language that turns you into a pussy-assed jack off...
+Anybody who speaks French is a scumbag.
 It turns you into a coward.
 Just like in World War II, they would not stick up for us.
-Screw your culture and we're invading you all."
+The French were the first ones to cave in to the Nazis, and certainly, certainly were over-productive for the Nazis, when they became their puppets."
+The show also received complaints from Canadian listeners for alleged sexist, racist, homophobic and improper sexual comments.
 Ratings for the two stations increased nonetheless by 62% and 47% respectively.
 Following listener complaints and censorship enforced by the Canadian Broadcast Standards Council and the Canadian Radio-television and Telecommunications Commission, the show was cancelled in Montreal in 1998 and in Toronto in 2001.

 A day after the Columbine High School massacre in Littleton, Colorado, on April 20, 1999, Stern's comments regarding the incident drew criticism from some listeners.
 "There were some really good looking girls running out with their hands over their heads ...
 Did [the suspects] try to have sex with any of the good looking girls? ...
 At least if you are going to kill yourself and kill all the kids, why wouldn't you have some sex? ...
 If I was going to kill some people, I'd take them out with sex."
 Hundreds complained to KXPK, the show's affiliate in Denver.
 Stern argued his comments were taken out of context, and accused critics of being overly sensitive.
 "I dared to ask if kids had sex.
 So what?
 That's how I think.
 I had zero intent to make fun of the situation.
 The point in making that comment was an attempt to try to understand a motive.
 We didn't know anything about motives [the morning after] and were trying to consider all possibilities."

 In May 1999, Stern made headlines after former child star Dana Plato committed suicide one day after visiting the show.
 Plato had been living in Tulsa, Oklahoma, surrounded by rumors of her sexuality and drug abuse, which became the biggest topic of the interview.
 After telling Stern she had been sober for over a decade and denying rumors about her lesbian relationship, some callers accused her of lying.
 At some point Stern suggested that Plato do a urinalysis to prove them wrong, while Plato agreed to give a hair sample for analysis.
 Plato was crying several times, mostly while offering her gratitude to callers who believed everything she had said.
 Stern also asked her if she had ever considered suicide to which she replied, "Hell no. I've got a beautiful boy.
 I'm OK in my skin.
 I'm OK with who I am."
 Plato died of a drug overdose the next day.